animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 The steak diet, which I began after all of these symptoms and withdrawing from benzos, helped my recovery.

-The trauma I went through during my psychosis (which the psychiatrists didn't even know about) doesn't compare to the year of benzo neurochemical torture.

 The experience of losing my hair has cost me relationships and worsened my social anxiety, and the benzo-brain damage and torture leaves me with PTSD.

 <p align="center">